gumaerc-testorg/11.312-spring-2020/content/pages/assignments.md

 ### Civic Design Skill Assessment \[Individual Effort\]

-Using the [Civic Design Framework Grid (PDF)]({{< baseurl >}}/resources/mit11_312s20_cdf_grid), conduct a one-on-one interview with a person of your choice (we will develop criteria in the class).
+Using the {{% resource_link bd22d7eb-135c-d028-02e8-d8469230272c "Civic Design Framework Grid (PDF)" %}}, conduct a one-on-one interview with a person of your choice (we will develop criteria in the class).
 This assessment will ask people to rate their knowledge/skill for each of the 48 design challenges represented in the framework.
 Instructions for the exercise will be provided in class. \[15% of grade\]

 ### Design Briefs \[Team Effort\]